ahi6/shunting_yard_visualization/README.md

 Useful manim and manim-slides commands are saved in the `justfile`.

-You are free to use this repository as a NixOS manim/manim-slides template.
+You are free to use this repository as a Nix manim/manim-slides template.

 ### Example usage
 Run locally: